-Educator's Note: For this and all sessions going forward, a structure should be introduced for students to document their progress in the design process.
-For example, a single team member could be chosen as the Documentation Specialist or this could be a rotating role.
-You could also create individual reflection sheets that students complete at the end of each session, that are later compiled for the webpage and presentation.
+For this and all sessions going forward, a structure should be introduced for students to document their progress in the design process.
+For example, a single team member could be chosen as the Documentation Specialist, or this could be a rotating role.
+You could also create individual reflection sheets that students complete at the end of each session, that are later compiled for the slidedeck and presentation.
 Documentation should focus on capturing the following information: what happened that day, what decisions were made, what problems arose and how those problems were solved.

 Photos and videos are a key aspect of this process.
 We recommend creating a shared drive folder ahead of time that all team members can access where media is uploaded at the end of each week.
+Similar to assigning a team member as a Documentation Specialist, you could assign another team member as the photographer/videographer, or this could be a rotating role.